 Seeking Information About Drug And Alcohol Treatment Options

-Researching treatment facilities and calling rehabs to discuss treatment options is productive.
+Researching treatment facilities and calling rehabs to discuss treatment options or learn how to stage an intervention with the help of a professional is productive.
 Part of helping an addicted loved one is learning what treatments are available.
 It is best to be prepared with options before your loved one is ready to admit.
 The more organized you are, the easier it will be to pitch your plan.
 Discuss with your loved one and identify treatment approaches they may be more open to.
 Identify what their priorities are in treatment and try to find a facility that suits their stated needs.
 If they have been to treatment before, try to identify what aspects of that treatment did not work for them.

 Continue To Help And Take Part During Treatment